Aman041902/ml-3d-obj-generation/README.md

 - PyTorch with CUDA (GPU recommended but CPU also supported)
 - Google Colab (recommended for ease of use and free GPU access)
 - Dependencies listed in the notebook are installed automatically.

 ---

-## Notes and Tips

-- Shap-E requires decent GPU memory (~12GB+ recommended).
-If running on CPU or low memory, generation may be slow or less accurate.
-- The exported OBJ models contain geometry but may not have complex materials or textures.
-- For advanced usage, refer to [Shap-E GitHub repo](https://github.com/openai/shap-e).

----